ayacomputer/book-search-engine/README.md

  [Click Here to view the deployed app](https://ayacomputer-book-search-engine.herokuapp.com/)

-Refactoring fully functional starter code from the Google Books API search engine built with the RESTful API to the GraphQL API built with Apollo Server.
-The app is built using the MERN stack with a React front-end, MongoDB database, Node.js/Express.js server and API.
+Refactoring starter code with a fully functional Google Books API search engine built with the RESTful API to be a GraphQL API built with Apollo Server.
+The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.

 <p align = "right">(<a href="#top">back to top</a>)</>